BIBSYSDEV/NVA-Frontend/documentation/deployment/deployment.md

 ### Update prod

 To update the prod environment one will usually create a PR from the `staging` branch (that should have been verified by necessary stakeholders on the test environment) into the `main` branch.
-We prefer to write a title on the PR on the same format "Update prod <date>" to make it easier to find in the commit log.
-The description will typically be the release log.
+We prefer to write a title on the PR on the same format "Update prod CURRENT_DATE" to make it easier to find in the commit log.
+The description will typically be the change log.
 The merge should be done with "Create a merge commit" to ensure that all commits gets a separate commit message and to avoid merge conflicts.
 Once this PR is merged, Amplify will automatically update the prod environment.

 ### Deploy a feature branch